It’s not that we use technology. We live technology – Godfrey Reggio

 The following pictures show the result:

-Advanced processing power of the modern smartphones together with object recognition techniques make it possible to use meal recognition system which runs on the regular smartphone.
+The advanced processing power of modern smartphones together with object recognition techniques make it possible to use a meal recognition system which runs on a regular smartphone.
 There are multiple mobile apps exploiting computer vision techniques.
-The primary technology, though, is the image recognition.
+The primary technology, though, is image recognition.

-We propose a mobile meal recognition system prototype, the idea of which is to identify foods on the plate from images and determine the amount of calories in a real-time mode.
-The app developed by Abto software engineers is convenient and functional.
+We propose a mobile meal recognition system prototype, the idea of which is to identify foods on the plate from images and determine the number of calories in a real-time mode.
+The app developed by Abto Software engineers is convenient and functional.
 It is also very promising in terms of availability, communication and server costs.

 At the moment, the prototype is implemented and runs on Android and the iPhone version is in the making.

-Technological progress and well-being of humanity depend on each other.
+The technological progress and the well-being of humanity depend on each other.
 Accurate and user-friendly applications on basis of computer vision methods remain an open research issue.
 The final objective of Abto Software work is to help end-users lead a healthy lifestyle by simply snapping a photo of their plates to get the most of nutrition information.